nreis011/COPOD/readme.md

 ## KITTI contains the notebooks used on the KITTI dataset.
 ## Olivia contains the notebooks and adapted scripts for the OLIVIA dataset.

-Please see the notebooks for documentation.
+Please see the notebooks for comments documenting the code.